hsf-training/hsf-training-singularity-webpage/paper/paper.md

 or install Apptainer locally on a Linux system, on a Mac using Lima and Qemu, or in WSL on Windows machines.
-The HEP Software Foundation (HSF), a global community that facilitates collaboration and common efforts in the development and sustainability of software for high-energy physics, provides in its [training center](https://hsf-training.org/training-center/) the basic material to cover the prerequisites listed above.
+The HEP Software Foundation (HSF), a global community that facilitates collaboration and common efforts in the development and sustainability of software for high-energy physics [@HEPSoftwareFoundation:2017ggl], provides in its [training center](https://hsf-training.org/training-center/) the basic material to cover the prerequisites listed above.
 The Setup section in the training module covers Apptainer's installation on the different platforms.